microcks/microcks-testcontainers-java/README.md

 ```

 The `TestResult` gives you access to all details regarding success of failure on different test cases.

+In addition, you can use the `getMessagesForTestCase()` method to retrieve the messages exchanged during the test.

 A comprehensive Spring Boot demo application illustrating both usages is available here: [spring-boot-order-service](https://github.com/microcks/api-lifecycle/tree/master/shift-left-demo/spring-boot-order-service).